shankarpradhan/Megashopping/megashop-frontend/README.md

-i hosted my frontend in firebase and backend in railway.com .It is working fine but you should modify firebase.json + .env.production + next.config.ts
+i hosted my frontend in firebase and backend in railway.com .It is working fine but you should modify firebase.json + .env.production + next.config.ts  in the frontend

 ## Getting Started